HEALTH & WELLNESS

 And somewhere in the middle of all that, you're still trying to figure out which product is actually worth giving them in the first place.
 Finding something clean enough to feel good about, kid-friendly enough to avoid a fight, and affordable enough to reorder every month without second-guessing the purchase?
 That's a harder combination to find than it should be.

 Searching for a clean kids' multivitamin quickly narrows the field to a handful of brands parents actually trust.
-Two names that keep coming up together are Llama Naturals Kids Multivitamin Gummies and Hiya Kids Daily Multivitamin.
+Two names that keep coming up together are Llama Naturals Kids Multivitamin Gummies, currently the #1 best-selling whole food kids multivitamin on Amazon, and Hiya Kids Daily Multivitamin, which has built a strong following through its direct-to-consumer subscription model.
 Both skip the artificial dyes, refined sugars, and fillers that load up most kids' vitamins.
 But that's roughly where the similarities end.

 The way each product sources its vitamins, what it uses to sweeten them, how much it costs per day, and how you can actually buy it.
 These details matter, and they're worth understanding before you commit.